DHTMLX/docs-spreadsheet/docs/api/spreadsheet_aftereditend_event.md

 ### Description

-@short: fires after editing of a cell is finished
+@short: Fires after editing of a cell is finished

 ### Usage